JukeBot-Org/JukeBot/README.md

 * Maybes
   * Implement Spotify link recognition and translation (not sure if this is possible with a self-hosted set-up)
 <!--
+* Move from JSON to TOML for user config
 * Send a message to the last text channel when JukeBot disconnects.
 * [Have JukeBot auto-disconnect (maybe after a delay?) when the queue is exhausted.](https://www.py4u.net/discuss/262449)
 * [Implement proper error handling](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html?highlight=on_command_error#error-handling)